How to Sell Your Book: 10 Proven Methods

 Want to know how to sell your book?
 Years ago I learned that “Nothing happens until someone sells something.”
 That’s as true in the book business as it is in any other field.
 You cannot reach your dreams and goals as a professional writer until readers start buying your book.
 Selling a book is just as difficult as writing it.

-Sadly, too many authors today act liked prima donnas.
+Sadly, too many authors today act like prima donnas.
 They say all they want to do is write and don’t care to promote their writing.
 I guess we’d all like to be in that position, wouldn’t we?
-However, as I said in an earlier step, that is totally unrealistic in today’s publishing world.
+However, that is totally unrealistic in today’s publishing world.
 In fact, it has not been true for over a decade.

 If you want to call yourself a professional author, you must promote your own book.
 That is part of your author job description whether you sign with a Big Five New York City publisher or self-publish your own ebook.